 Knee Pain Doctor

-At Carolina Orthopaedics & Neurosurgical Associates, our highly-trained physicians are experienced in diagnosing and treating conditions and disorders of the knee.
-Our specially-trained physicians provide advanced treatment for problems related to the knee such as ACL and meniscal tears, chronic pain related to arthritis or other athletic injuries.
+At Carolina Orthopaedics & Neurosurgical Associates, our board-certified orthopedic surgeons excel in diagnosing and treating various knee-related conditions and disorders.
+Our dedicated team of experts offers advanced solutions for issues concerning the knee, including ACL and meniscal tears, chronic pain stemming from arthritis, or other sports injuries.

-The knee is a very complex joint with many moving components, making it vulnerable to many different injuries.
-Some of the most common injuries are sprains, ligament tears, fractures, and dislocations.
+The knee, being an intricate joint with numerous dynamic components, is susceptible to various injuries.
+Some of the most prevalent ones include sprains, ligament tears, fractures, and dislocations.

 • Swelling and stiffness